 As a licensed marriage and family therapist, I have provided psychotherapy services to various populations including children and families in private practice, adults with substance abuse issues in intensive outpatient settings, teens in residential treatment.
-I have developed a passion for working with teens and adults who are seeking healing and/or have the emotional need to carve their own path in life.
+I have developed a passion for working with teens and adults who are seeking healing and have the emotional need to carve their own path in life.
 I have experience working with individuals who want to understand and overcome their issues related to post-traumatic stress disorder, attachment wounds, depression, anxiety, performance anxiety, perinatal mood and anxiety disorders, grief and loss, low self-esteem, poor stress management.
-I use a framework that is insight-oriented to help the client become more aligned with who they truly are and to create space for autonomy and connection.
+I use a framework that is insight-oriented to help my clients become more aligned with who they truly are and to create space for autonomy and connection.
 I am also a Certified EMDR therapist, which I regularly utilize in my practice integrated with other modalities such as cognitive therapy and/or psychoeducational work to meet the needs of the client.

 I feel I bring a unique take on multiculturalism in our racially and culturally sensitive society, having myself been raised by immigrant parents from Greece.
 I attended California State University Northridge where I received my B.A in Psychology and Antioch University Los Angeles where I received my M.A in Clinical Psychology.

-I am located in Brentwood and Santa Monica CA, and I’m here to support you on your journey of healing and self-discovery.
+I am located in Santa Monica CA and I’m here to support you on your journey of healing and self-discovery.
 I offer therapy in both English and Greek, in person or via secure TeleHealth (phone or video conferencing).

 EKATERINI CONSTANTINE LMFT